sonofthort/Ascension-Game-Master-Glossary/README.md

   - When a card is banished, it is placed in the Void.
 Always available cards and starting deck cards do not go to the Void when banished.
 Starting deck cards are set aside outside the game and always available cards are put back in their appropriate always available zone when banished.
 - __Card__ :black_joker:
   - A rectangular object with a name and other attributes.
 One of the base units of Ascension.
 Some cards are playable and may be added to a player's deck, and other cards have special purpose and exist outside of player decks.
+- __Card Pile__ :card_index:
+  - An ordered collection of cards from which cards are drawn.
+Card Piles are typically shuffled, but some actions allow cards to be placed in a Card Pile in a particular position.
 - __Center Row Effect__ [:heavy_plus_sign: _Valley of the Ancients_]
   - Cards in the center deck which feature a black border with yellow lightning.
 Cards with this border have effects that are active while they are in the center row.
 The effects usually relate to a change in how a card is acquired, so make sure to read the card carefully when you see one in the center row.
 - __Champion__ [:heavy_plus_sign: _Dawn of Champions_]